Trump charged with 34 felony counts in hush money scheme

-The payments were part of “an unlawful plan to identify and suppress negative information that could have undermined his campaign for president," Assistant District Attorney Christopher Conroy said in court.
-They were made to “protect his candidacy," Conroy added.

-The arraignment in Manhattan, though largely procedural in nature, was nonetheless the first time in U.S. history that a former president has faced a judge in his own criminal prosecution.
-The indictment amounts to a remarkable reckoning for Trump after years of investigations into his personal, business and political dealings, unfolding against the backdrop not only of his third campaign for the White House but also against other investigations in Washington and Atlanta that might yet produce even more charges.
+“The defendant, Donald J. Trump, falsified New York business records in order to conceal an illegal conspiracy to undermine the integrity of the 2016 presidential election and other violations of election laws," said Assistant District Attorney Christopher Conroy.

-Trump, stone-faced and silent as he entered and exited the Manhattan courtroom, said “not guilty” in a firm voice while facing a judge who warned him to refrain from rhetoric that could inflame or cause civil unrest.
-All told, the ever-verbose Trump, who for weeks before Tuesday's arraignment had assailed the case against him as political persecution, uttered only about 10 words — though he did appear to glare for a period at Manhattan District Attorney Alvin Bragg.
+Trump, somber and silent as he entered and exited the Manhattan courtroom, said “not guilty” in a firm voice while facing a judge who warned him to refrain from rhetoric that could inflame or cause civil unrest.
+All told, the ever-verbose Trump, who for weeks before Tuesday’s arraignment had assailed the case against him as political persecution, uttered only 10 words in the courtroom.
+He appeared to glare for a period at Manhattan District Attorney Alvin Bragg, the prosecutor who brought the case.

-The next court date is December 4, though it is not clear if Trump will be required to appear.
+As he returned to his Florida estate, Mar-a-Lago, where he delivered a primetime address to hundreds of supporters, Trump again protested his innocence and asserted on his Truth Social platform that the “hearing was shocking to many in that they had no ‘surprises,’ and therefore, no case.”

+In his speech, Trump lashed out anew at the prosecution and attacked in bitter terms the prosecutor and the judge presiding over the case despite being admonished hours earlier about incendiary rhetoric.
+In a sign of that other probes are weighing on him, Trump also steered his speech into a broadside against a separate Justice Department investigation into the mishandling of classified documents.

 "It’s not just about one payment.
-It is 34 false statements and business records that were concealing criminal conduct,” Bragg told reporters, when asked how the three separate alleged payments were connected.
+It is 34 false statements and business records that were concealing criminal conduct,” Bragg told reporters, when asked how the three separate cases were connected.

 Prosecutors allege that the first instance of Trump directing hush money payments came in the fall of 2015, when a former Trump Tower doorman was trying to sell information about an alleged out-of-wedlock child fathered by Trump.

-The investigation also concerns six-figure payments made to Daniels and former Playboy model Karen McDougal.
-Both say they had sexual encounters with the married Trump years before he got into politics.
-Trump denies having sexual liaisons with either woman and has denied any wrongdoing involving payments.
+Trump denies having sexual liaisons with both Daniels and McDougal and has denied any wrongdoing involving payments.

-After his arraignment, Trump was returning to his Florida home, Mar-a-Lago, for a primetime address to campaign supporters.
-At least 500 prominent supporters have been invited, with some of the most pro-Trump congressional Republicans expected to attend.
-A conviction would not prevent Trump from running for or winning the presidency in 2024.

 Wearing his signature dark suit and red tie, Trump turned and waved to crowds outside the building before heading inside to be fingerprinted and processed.
 He arrived at court in an eight-car motorcade from Trump Tower, communicating in real time his anger at the process.